IuliiaKonovalova/team_3_april_hackathon/README.md

 ### Forking

-Go to the repositary page.
+Go to the repository page.
 In the top right of the page, below the navbar, click the 'fork' button.
 The fork should now be in your repositories.

 **How to run this project locally**